SepticNearby LogoSepticNearby.com

 Do I need a permit for septic work in East Ellijay?

-For a routine pump-out, no permit is required.
-However, for any repairs to the tank or drainfield, or for a full system replacement or new installation, you absolutely need a permit from the Gilmer Board of Health.
+For a routine pump-out, no permit is needed.
+However, for any repairs that involve digging, replacing a drain line, or installing a new tank or drainfield, you absolutely need a permit from the Gilmer Board of Health.
 A reputable contractor will handle the permitting process for you.

 Can heavy rain delay pumping in East Ellijay?